rconnett/razorCMS/README.md

 ## Using razorCMS

 **razorCMS** has been designed to be as intuitive as possible, so we shouldn't have to tell you too much.
 The only things we should really explain is that the system only has one area, public.
-Most CMS solutions come with two areas, one where people view the website, and a second administration end where they manage it.
+Most *CMS* solutions come with two areas, one where people view the website, and a second administration end where they manage it.

 **razorCMS** has been built to work all from the public area.
 When you log in, you are actually instantiating the **Administration Overlay**.
-This is a separate JavaScript (AngularJS) Overlay that lays on top of the public area, which is only shown when you are logged in.
+This is a separate *JavaScript* (*AngularJS*) overlay that lays on top of the public area, which is only shown when you are logged in.
 By taking this approach we are able to reduce the need for an administration interface, and help you to better visualize changes to the site as you edit the page right there in front of you.

 The **Administration Overlay** requires a login.
 Once logged in, you can start the **Administration Overlay** by clicking the bullseye **Dashboard Icon**.
 From the **Administration Overlay** you can edit the properties/details of the page you are currently viewing, or you can manage other aspects of the site.